Are All Cat Breeders Created Equally?

 Bad Cat Breeder

 Here is an example of what happens to the cats of backyard breeders (kitten mills) when the cats are sick or no longer of use.
-Three Silver Persian cats were dumped from a YELLOW HUMMER at an Applebees parking lot in Strongsville, Ohio last December 2015 by a woman (named withheld so I do not get sued).
+Three Silver Persian cats were dumped from a YELLOW HUMMER at an Applebees parking lot in Strongsville, Ohio in December 2015 by a woman (named withheld so I do not get sued).
 The "breeder" crammed all three sick Persians into ONE FILTHY CARRIER.
 One of the poor creatures had to be destroyed it was so sick.
 Unfortunately, by the time this matter came to trial (late November 2016), the Judge felt that while the witnesses saw a "tricked-out yellow hummer" driven by a "skinny blonde lady" it was not a POSITIVE enough identification so she was found NOT-GUILTY.
 I mean, how many skinny, blonde ladies drive a tricked out yellow Hummer and have a cattery breeding Silvers, Goldens and Chinchillas in Medina are there?
 Buyers Beware.

 Click here for more information on what makes a responsible and reputable Persian kitten breeder.